PortSwigger/KollaboratorModuleBuilder/README.md

 - Replace placeholders with actual Data( base64 encoded in case data is not reliable).
 - Store the the script data in temp python file.
 - Use process.exec to call python and run the script file.
+- Then check for the output of python file, If output of python contains `__extracted__`, then extract otp, set otp to variable, set the `otpflag` to true.
+- In parallel, another class is responsible for checking if the `Modify Request` is enabled.
+- If enabled, then check each request body for `__extracted__` value.
+- If present, then check if `otpflag` is set to true.
+In case `otpflag` is false, wait for `timeout` seconds.
+- If `otpflag` becomes true within that limit, then perform below step.
+If `otpflag` does not become true within specified `timeout`, then process the request without otp.
+- If `otpflag` is set to true, it implies that otp was set by the interaction handler and otp is ready to use.
+In this case `__extracted__` in request body is replaced with the otp set by interaction handler and request is dispatched.
 - delete the file after running.

-Apart from that UI is added to provide user textarea and buton to copy collaborator link.
+Apart from that UI is added to provide user textarea for python script, checkbox to specify if all requests should be processed to add otp, input field to specify timeout and buton to copy collaborator link.

 ## Changes done